YubicoLabs/passkey-workshop/docs/docs/advanced_use_cases/client_hints.md

 Before attempting to implement hints from your relying party, ensure that your chosen platform (browser, OS, client) has support for Client Hints.
 You can use the [device support matrix on passkeys.dev](https://passkeys.dev/device-support/) to see if your platform is supported.

 ## Implementation guidance

+These code snippets will continue to build off of the guidance provided in the earlier sections of this guide.
+Please note that client hints are only available in version 2.6+ of the java-webauthn-server library.

 ** Here is where we will add the new snippet of the java-webauthn-server ** Also link to the new section that are scattered through the docs (mentioned in my outline above)